Second Empire style: Painting – the Paris Salon

-Napoleon III's taste in paintings was quite traditional, favoring the academic style cultivated in the Académie des Beaux-Arts.
-His favorite artists included Alexandre Cabanel, Ernest Meissonier, Jean-Léon Gérôme, and William-Adolphe Bouguereau who received important commissions.
-Ingres near the end of his life, was also still an important figure in both portrait and history painting.
+Napoleon III's taste in painting was quite traditional, favouring the academic style cultivated in the Académie des Beaux-Arts.
+His preferred artists included Alexandre Cabanel, Ernest Meissonier, Jean-Léon Gérôme, and William-Adolphe Bouguereau, who received important state commissions.
+Ingres, near the end of his life, remained an important figure in both portrait and history painting.

-During the Second Empire, the Paris Salon was the most important event of the year for painters, engravers and sculptors.
-It was held every two years until 1861, and every year thereafter, in the Palais de l'Industrie, a gigantic exhibit hall built for the Paris Exposition Universelle (1855).
-The Salon granted medals based around the traditional hierarchy of genres, and a medal from the Salon assured an artist of commissions from wealthy patrons or from the French government.
-Painters devoted great effort and intrigue to win approval from the jury to present their paintings at the Salon and arrange for good placement in the exhibit halls.
+During the Second Empire, the Paris Salon was the most important annual event for painters, engravers, and sculptors.
+It was held every two years until 1861, and annually thereafter, in the Palais de l'Industrie, a gigantic exhibition hall built for the Paris Exposition Universelle of 1855.
+The Salon awarded medals according to the traditional hierarchy of genres, and a Salon medal assured an artist of commissions from wealthy patrons or from the French government.
+Painters devoted considerable effort and intrigue to winning jury approval to exhibit at the Salon and to secure favourable placement within the galleries.

-The Paris Salon was directed by the Count Émilien de Nieuwerkerke, the Superintendent of Fine Arts, who was known for his conservative tastes.
-He was scornful of the new school of Realist painters led by Gustave Courbet.
-In 1863, the jury of the Paris Salon refused all submissions by avant-garde artists, including those by Édouard Manet, Camille Pissarro, and Johan Jongkind.
-The artists and their friends complained, and the complaints reached Napoleon III.
+The Paris Salon was directed by Count Émilien de Nieuwerkerke, the Superintendent of Fine Arts, who was known for his conservative tastes and his scorn for the new school of Realist painters led by Gustave Courbet.
+In 1863, the Salon jury refused all submissions by avant-garde artists, including works by Édouard Manet, Camille Pissarro, and Johan Jongkind.
+The artists and their supporters complained, and the complaints reached Napoleon III.
 His office issued a statement: "Numerous complaints have come to the Emperor on the subject of the works of art which were refused by the jury of the Exposition.
 His Majesty, wishing to let the public judge the legitimacy of these complaints, has decided that the works of art which were refused should be displayed in another part of the Palace of Industry."